joestubbs/coe379L-sp25/docs/unit03/cnn.rst

 LeNet-5
 ~~~~~~~~~
-It is one of the earliest pre-trained models proposed by Yann LeCun and others.
+LeNet-5 is one of the earliest pre-trained models proposed by Yann LeCun and others.
 It was originally trained
 to run hand written digit classification from 0-9, of the MNIST dataset.
-LeNet-5 was designed to be computationally efficient, making it suitable for training on relatively small datasets and deploying on resource-constrained devices.
+LeNet-5 was designed to be
+computationally efficient, making it suitable for training on relatively small datasets and deploying
-The architecture is relatively simple compared to more modern deep learning architectures, which makes it easy to understand, implement, and debug.
+on resource-constrained devices.
+The architecture is relatively simple compared to more modern deep
+learning architectures, which makes it easy to understand, implement, and debug.

-It cannot be directly imported from Keras applications.
-So we will have to implement it using keras sequential model
+It cannot be directly imported from Keras, but we can easily implement it using a Sequential model
 as follows:

 .. code-block:: python